airnativeextensions/nativeextensions-documentation/docs/odeeosdk/index.md

 # OdeeoSDK

-The [OdeeoSDK](https://airnativeextensions.com/extension/com.distriqt.OdeeoSDK) extension gives you access to ...
+The [OdeeoSDK](https://airnativeextensions.com/extension/io.odeeo.OdeeoSDK) extension gives you access to Odeeo audio ads in your AIR application.

-TODO

 We provide complete guides to get you up and running with sharing quickly and easily.

 ### Features

-- ...
+- Odeeo audio icon and banner adverts
 - Single API interface - your code works across iOS and Android with no modifications
 - Sample project code and ASDocs reference